 What is Non-Owner car insurance?

 Non-owner car insurance protects you in the event you’re determined to be at fault in an accident while driving a vehicle not owned by you, such as a rental car.
-It’s a secondary coverage that pays for damages above and beyond what might be covered through the car’s primary insurance.
+It’s secondary coverage that pays for damages above and beyond what might be covered through the car’s primary insurance.

 But my friend has auto insurance on the car I am borrowing.
 While this might trick the police officer if you get pulled over into thinking you are covered, you might not be.
-Not all auto insurance polices are created equal.
+Not all auto insurance policies are created equal.
 There is a coverage called “permissive use” which allows auto insurance to cover other drivers who have permission to drive the vehicle.
 Not all policies include this coverage, sometimes it might be available but you have to pay for that endorsement, others automatically include it.

 So that is the legal reason why you still want to keep coverage active even if you don’t own a car.
 Now for part two, your finances.

 But I will save money if I cancel my car insurance if I down own a car and don’t plan on driving.
-This statement is true, until it is not.
+This statement is true until it is not.
 What I mean by this is two things: